presnick/ProgramsInformationPeople/_sources/SimplePythonData/Operators.rst

 **Check your understanding**

-.. mchoice:: test_question2_6_1a
+.. mchoice:: test_question2_6_1
    :answer_a: 4.5
    :answer_b: 5
    :answer_c: 4
    :answer_d: 4.0
    :answer_e: 2
-   :feedback_a: Because 18 and 4 are ints, / does integer division.
+   :feedback_a: Because the result is not an integer, a floating point answer is produced.
-   :feedback_b: Integer division results in truncation, not rounding up.
+   :feedback_b: Even if // were used, it would still truncate, not round
-   :feedback_c: Because 18 and 4 are ints, / does integer division.
+   :feedback_c: Perhaps you are thinking of the integer division operator, //
-   :feedback_d: Because 18 and 4 are ints, / does integer division and produces an integer.
+   :feedback_d: / performs exact division, without truncation
    :feedback_e: / does division.
 Perhaps you were thinking of %, which computes the remainder?
-   :correct: c
+   :correct: a

    What value is printed when the following statement executes?